Kendysond/OSClass-Payment-plugin-Paystack-/README.md

 Welcome to the OS Class Payment Plugin for Paystack repository on GitHub.

+ ## **Deprecation Notice**

+We regret to inform you that the OS Class Payment Plugin for Paystack is now deprecated and will no longer be actively maintained or supported.

+**Reasons for deprecation**:

+- Compatibility issues with the latest software versions
+- Security vulnerabilities that cannot be addressed sufficiently.
+- Obsolete functionality that is no longer relevant

+To ensure a seamless experience, we recommend exploring the Paystack Integration Directory for [alternative plugins](https://osclass-classifieds.com/) that are actively maintained and supported.

 The **OS Class Payment Plugin for Paystack** plugin allows merchants to add a payment option from Paystack to customers' checkout experience.

 Here you can browse the source, look at open issues and keep track of development.